Prolog: Revisiting the Automotive Timeline (Introduction)

 This web site is dedicated to the memory of my Papa (grandfather), M. M. (Murillo Martin) Brockway, nickname Brock; his wife Gertrude, sometimes called Cupie or Nana; their son, my father, Robert M. Brockway; and his devoted wife of 57 years, my mother, Merle.
 I am their eldest daughter.

-I am only learning how to use WordPress, so if anyone of you out there knows their way around WordPress your help will be greatly appreciated.
+If anyone of you knows their way around WordPress your help will be greatly appreciated.
 I have several addons and new themes for which I will be experimenting.
+Recently I added BuddyPress.

 He designed this home for my mom.
 A Charles Wong, architect, did the final blueprints.
 It was completed in 1954.
 With a built-in Seeburg Select-O-Matic 200 jukebox, still in mint condition, and other period technological advances — such as whole house light control panel in kitchen and master bedroom, built in speakers throughout the house — it was considered cutting edge for its time – and rumored that the windows were from the same company that make Crown’s quality bus windows.

-P.S.
 The house sold mid August 2010

 Thank you, Sandi Brockway, Editor